Keyboard shortcuts

 DurabilityFull (persisted to disk)

-SpeedFast (OS-managed memory mapping)
+SpeedFast (OS-managed memory mapping; zero-copy posting decode)

 StorageFactory